 What is Magnesium Citrate?

-What are Magnesium Citrate Benefits?
+What are Magnesium Citrate Capsules Benefits?

-Your body requires magnesium to assist in energy production and storage.
+Your body also requires magnesium to assist in energy production and storage.
 The mineral contributes to the structural development of your bones, needing it to synthesize DNA and RNA, including antioxidant glutathione (x).
 Glutathione helps your body prevent damage from free radicals caused by oxidative stress and supports the immune system (x).

 Approximately 99 percent of your body’s total magnesium is in your bones, muscles and non-muscular soft tissue (x).
 The main reason you want to maintain healthy levels of magnesium citrate is to avoid deficiencies that contribute to various health concerns and symptoms.
 These involve headaches, trouble sleeping, fatigue, and muscle spasms and aches (x).

-Other health benefits and uses:
+Health benefits and uses:

 - Muscle relaxation and recovery